nextdotxyz/linux-for-humans/lessons/01-command-line/18-exit-command.md

-Well, you sure did a good job getting through the basics.
+You sure did a good job getting through the basics!
 For now, you can pat yourself on the back and take a break.
 To exit from the shell, you can use the `exit` command:

 ```bash
 $ exit